zeeshanali1009/AI-and-Machine-Learning/README.md

 Then i will be covering the concepts of AI and ML with full details.
 Then i will be trying to build the unique projects as well I have built the sentiment analysis.

+0 to Hero AI/ML Learning Learning Procesure
+Basic Maths

+  Derivative as the concept